 August is deep summer.
-Fireflies are at their peak, and I find myself wishing it were evening so I could watch them from the deck with a glass of wine, instead of gardening under a punishing sun.
+Fireflies are at their peak, and the sun is only just starting to wane.
 My water barrels run dry a little more frequently this month – and so does my patience – but when I’m feeling snarky, I can always call my sister in California and hear how she’s had to replace all her roses with cacti…or dig their third well.

 ♦CLEARANCE SALES!
 Yep.
 It’s the month for it.
 By this time in the big box retail world, it is time to cut losses and start thinking about shelving for Christmas bling.
-It’s fairly disgusting, but the silver lining is that the clearance racks in the back of the nursery sections are starting to fill up.
-I could warn you of the need to take your time, research the plants and not spend excessive amounts, but the hypocrisy present in that statement would make me blush.
+I hate this arrangement, but the silver lining is that the clearance racks in the back of the nursery sections are starting to fill up.
+I could warn you of the need to take your time, research the plants and not spend excessive amounts, but the hypocrisy in that statement would make me blush.

 ♦Time to plant the last of the seedlings for cool-season crops.
 Broccoli, cabbage, kale and cauliflower should go in now and must be faithfully watered.
 By the middle of the month, it’s time to put in seeds of lettuce, spinach, arugula and other quick growing cool season greens.

 ♦Much like July, you don’t want to be gardening between the hours of 11-6 unless you really have to.
 This schedule, and the long evenings, work well for those who work outside the home.
 By the time dinner is eaten and washed up, there is still time and light to connect with your outside space without exhausting you.

 ♦The edible garden is really producing now.
 Cucumbers, zucchini, beans, tomatoes, peppers, eggplant….you might be up to your neck in veg.
 Two points:

 ♦Make sure you get things harvested quickly, or you will lose future harvesting potential from the plant; and,